 God is no respecter of persons.
 He would be the One to raise the lowly.
 Those who mourned God would bring joy.

 Job 5:12 “He disappointeth the devices of the crafty, so that their hands cannot perform [their] enterprise.”

-Such as are cunning to work evil, and to cover it with fair pretenses, as hypocrites use to do, and as Job’s friends charged him with doing.
-God breaks the hopes and designs of such men; as he hath now blasted thy expectation, and taken away thy outward happiness.
-Which was the thing thou did design in taking up the profession of religion.
+Such as are determined to work evil, and to cover it with lies, as hypocrites normally do, and as Job’s friends charged him with doing.
+God breaks the hopes and designs of such men; as he has now removed their expectation and taken away their outward happiness.

 “Their enterprise”: Or anything what is solid or substantial.
 Or wisdom, i.e. their wise counsel or crafty design.
 They cannot execute their cunning contrivances.

 Eliphaz was possibly saying, that Job’s wisdom was not wisdom at all.
 That he was crafty and scheming to get where he was.
 God would tear down such an enterprise, but Job did not do that.